Restaurant and Sports Bar Design

 lounge, Belden Village

-Being born in Puerto Rico surrounded by family in the construction business was my first stroke of good fortune.
+Though I was born in Cleveland, Ohio, growing up in Puerto Rico surrounded by family in the construction business was my first stroke of good fortune.
 I knew my way around construction sites, power tools and blueprints at an early age.
 I also took classes in architectural drafting and read the same texts that some of my friends used in architecture and architectural engineering.
 I even helped them with their homework and papers -though I never went for a diploma.
 I did study architectural history in college way back in 1977.
 I also study marketing and distribution and even got a diploma in bookkeeping (I think this was my first one, I was 18 at the time).
 Everything else I learned on my own while working in various jobs such as a restaurant manager or as a contractor renovating houses.

 Add to this years of college art studies in various specialties, a solid background in the theater, and further work and experience while traveling, and you get the picture.
 Everywhere I happened to be, I would take time to study the latest architecture, or nightclub, or restaurant decor just to keep up with the latest.
 Learning about these things is a hobby of mine and I kept good records and visuals of my research.
 So when a client comes to me I usually have things worked out in my mind before we finish our first meeting.
 Not that I would volunteer this, after all, it is my thoughts and ideas they have to pay for.